Making dehydrated chicken treats for dogs is very easy.

 What I used to make dog treats

-With the stir fry chicken meat you could simply take it out of the package and lay it on the dehydrator without having to do another thing.
-However, I like to give my dogs small rewards.
+With the stir-fry chicken meat, you could simply take it out of the package and lay it on the dehydrator without having to do another thing.

 What I used to make chicken dog treats

-I bought chicken breast meat for stir-fry.
-It’s already cut up, how could I not buy that!
-The packages were anywhere from $ 3.00 to $ 5.00 for an entire package!
+The quick, simple way is to buy pre-cut chicken breast meat for stir-fry.
+It's already cut up, how could I not buy that!
+The packages were anywhere from $3.00 to $5.00 for an entire package!

-I could have simply laid them on the dehydrator straight out of the package, but instead I decided to cut them up into bite size pieces.
+I could have simply laid them on the dehydrator straight out of the package, but I cut them up into bite-size pieces.